The Magic Lantern Society is proud to support original work on the magic lantern, lantern slides and optical projection with two annual awards.

 - Submissions may include links to online supporting resources (e.g. publications, performance video, etc.), but please do not submit any other items as separate files.

-- Submissions must be made by email to email@example.com, or by post to Magic Lantern Society Awards, 17 Dean Street, Exeter EX2 4HH, U.K., to be received no later than 17 November 2019.
-Enquiries about the Awards may be made to the same addresses.
+- Submissions must be made by email to email@example.com, or by post to Magic Lantern Society Awards, 17 Dean Street, Exeter EX2 4HH, U.K. Enquiries about the Awards may be made to the same address.

 The winners will be judged by a panel selected from the Committee of the Magic Lantern Society.
-The decision of the judges will be final, and the judges reserve the right to make shared awards or no awards, as they see fit based on the submissions received.
-Members of the MLS Committee are not eligible for the Awards.
+The decision of the judges will be final, and the judges reserve the right to make shared awards or no awards, as they see fit, based on the submissions received.
+The judges will not be able to discuss or correspond about their decisions.